jimmylee88/superhero-licence/readme.md

-# gov-uk-prototype
+# Superhero Licence
 ## GOV.UK prototyping kit

-Hi, I created this little example of a form flow using components from the GOV.UK Protype Kit.
+Hi, I wanted to try out the GOV.UK Protype Kit.
+So I followed their basic tutorial and created this little example of a form flow using components from the GOV.UK design system.
 It's fairly straightforward to follow along.
 You just need to have Node.js installed and run it from your Terminal.

 ### Instructions to run: